Raspberries are a low glycemic fruit with quite a bit of fiber!

 Raspberries are packed with both nutrients and fiber.
 They’re sweet, juicy, and have a slightly tangy flavor.
-Raspberries are considered to be a low glycemic fruit due to the high fiber + low sugar content meaning it’s great for those of you watching your blood sugar or overall carbohydrate intake.
+Raspberries are considered to be a low glycemic fruit due to the high fiber and low sugar combination, meaning they’re great for those of you watching your blood sugar or overall carbohydrate intake.
 They’re incredible to consume fresh, but frozen works just as well in most recipes.

 Nutrient Breakdown of Raspberries:

-*per 1 cup
+*Per 1 cup

-Vitamin C | 54% DV
+- Vitamin C | 54% DV

-Vitamin K | 12% DV
+- Vitamin K | 12% DV

-Folate | 6% DV
+- Folate | 6% DV

-Manganese | 41% DV
+- Manganese | 41% DV